As we prepare for Tier 18, we've found ourselves with a few openings in our roster:

 We raid up up to four nights a week, 3+ hours per night.
 Our raiders have spanned a geographical range from Australia to England, but Mal'Ganis is a CST server.
 During progression, we raid 4 nights a week, usually Sun-Weds.
 We never raid on Fridays or Saturdays.
 Raids begin at 8:30pm CST (9:30pm EST, 6:30pm PST), and are essentially always done by 11:30pm CST.
 If you can't make the listed times in all cases barring extenuating circumstances, it's probably best not to bother.

 Over the years, we've gone from raiding 20-24 hours a week to something closer to 10-12 on average, due to a mix of our core members' evolving work schedules and the constraints of having a roster split rather neatly between the East and West Coast.
-This is a much lighter raid schedule than most guilds that are attempting serious Heroic progression, but it also inherently limits our progression.
+This is a lighter raid schedule than many guilds that are attempting serious Mythic progression, but it also inherently limits our progression.
 If you absolutely must be in a guild that's vying for WoWProgress standings, then this probably won't be a great fit, since sometimes we'll only have time for a few hours of progression in a given week.
-We have continued to kill things in a semi-respectable timeframe (Sinestra and Ragnaros while current content, Spine at 5%), and we still kill things in an efficient number of attempts (probably around 60 wipes each for bosses like Heroic Al'Akir-25, Heroic Cho'gall, something in the 200s for Heroic Ragnaros, etc.).
-Historically, our most successful applicants have been people who've done the top-25 hardcore raiding thing in the past but are looking for a more relaxed environment, but one in which skill and efficiency are still paramount values.
+We have continued to kill things in a semi-respectable timeframe (Heroic Sha before 5.2, Heroic Lei Shen before 5.4, Heroic Garrosh long before 6.0, in early February 2014), and we still kill things in an efficient number of attempts.
+Historically, our most successful applicants have been people who've done the top-25 hardcore raiding thing in the past but are looking for a more relaxed and drama-free environment, but one in which skill and efficiency are still paramount values.

-In short: We're not going to be pushing for world rankings, but we're going to kill 25-player Heroic internet dragons nonetheless, and we're going to avoid wasting your time in the process.
+In short: We're not going to be pushing for world rankings, but we're going to kill Mythic internet dragons nonetheless, and we're going to avoid wasting your time in the process.

-I am looking for exceptional players, who are mature, highly competitive, and analytical in their approach to the game, while at the same time remaining humble and patient.
+We are looking for exceptional players, who are mature, highly competitive, and analytical in their approach to the game, while at the same time remaining humble and patient.
 Primadonnas, drama-mongers, and selfish players need not apply.
-I am looking for players who learn quickly, do not make the same mistake twice, multitask well, are attentive to their surroundings, and are able to quickly grasp the bigger picture of a given encounter, rather than just their class-specific narrow role.
+We are looking for players who learn quickly, do not make the same mistake twice, multitask well, are attentive to their surroundings, and are able to quickly grasp the bigger picture of a given encounter, rather than just their class-specific narrow role.
 If you never die to any flavor of void zone, never blow up the raid (unintentionally), and so forth, then that's a start.
-If you're the sort of player who usually ends up doing technical tasks like kiting mobs on encounters that require it, or handling specialized situations like Rohash's platform on Heroic Conclave, because both you and your guildmates know that you're the one for the job, that's a good sign.
+If you're the sort of player who usually ends up doing technical tasks like kiting mobs on encounters that require it, or handling specialized roles when they exist, because both you and your guildmates know that you're the one for the job, that's a good sign.

 You should enjoy the game as a whole (jaded veterans are welcome, though), and plan to continue playing for some time to come.
 You should also be a good social fit.
 If you're an active member of these forums, that's a good start.